dlol/website/content/en/blog/local-tls-caddy/index.md

 }
 ```

-Some services may require you to do extra work. qBittorrent's WebUI gives you a `401` error if you don't disable host header validation for example but most services should work just fine.
+Some services may require you to do extra work. qBittorrent's WebUI gives you a `401` error if you don't disable host header validation for example, but most services should work just fine.

 That's it, the only thing you should know is that you'll need to specify `https://` as the protocol when accessing from the HTTPS ports and that you must accept the self-signed certificate.